railsbridge-boston/cookbook/registration/eventbrite.md

 1. This can be done well in advance; EventBrite keeps drafts private until you make them live.

-1. Check the [private repo][credentials] for the RailsBridge Eventbrite account login information.
+1. Ask lead organizers for Eventbrite credentials.

 1. [Copy the event page][copying instructions] from the last workshop.